CtrlK

 Distinctiveness Conflict Risk

-The combination of 'code review' + 'commits on current branch' is somewhat specific, but could overlap with general code review skills, git diff analysis skills, or PR-related skills without clearer scoping.
+The mention of 'code review for all commits on the current branch' is somewhat specific and distinguishes it from general code analysis skills, but could overlap with other code review or git-related skills without clearer scoping.

 2 / 3